 Previewing Your CV

 The customizable CVs feature provides a live preview of how your data will pull into your CV template so you can see the impacts of your changes as you go.
+The ability to Add and Edit records directly from this view makes it even easier to use these reports as a home base.
+Instead of navigating the Activities main menu to add and edit records, you can accomplish the data entry alongside the report review.

 To reorder sections, highlight the section you want to move.
 On the left side of the section, find the drag-and-drop handle.
 Select and hold this handle, and drag the section to the appropriate location.